-NOTE: BYOD Year 7 students are only expected to bring to school their fully charged laptop, display folder, pencil case and notebook each day.
-The Maths Grid book and PE uniform is also required on days when students have these timetabled classes.
-All other work books should remain at home.
+BYOD Year 7 - 12 students are only expected to bring to school their fully charged laptop, display folder, pencil case and notebook each day.
+The Maths Grid book is also required on days when students have these timetabled classes.
+All other work books should remain at home or at school in the classrooms.
 Students should paste worksheets from their display folders into these work books to develop good routines and organisational skills on a daily basis.